Paul Lambert appointed Stoke manager

 Vice-chairman John Coates added: "Paul has been successful in management at clubs with a strong and stable background and with local ownership - the kind of foundation we are able to give to our managers.

-"We were determined to appoint someone with Premier League experience or an extensive knowledge of English football.
-We look forward to working with Paul and supporting him to help achieve our goals."
+"We were determined to appoint someone with Premier League experience or an extensive knowledge of English football."